ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 S3   ->   L3    -|                        |->   FQ3-GEX   ->  FBM3
 ```

-Three samples (`S1`, `S2`, `S3`) are run in three 10x chip lanes producing three GEX libraries.
-A pooled library is generated from the three indexed samples and sequenced once.
+Three samples are run in three 10x chip lanes producing three GEX libraries.
+A pooled library is generated and sequenced once.
 The BCL file is de-multiplexed into three sets of Seq-Run FASTQ Sets and each is run in a separate instance of Cell Ranger Count to produce three FBMs.

 ## 2. Single Lane per Sample, Multiple Seq-Runs
 ```